hendrajs/hello-world/README.md

 Hi Humans!

 Hubot here.
 I like Node.js and coffeescipt (that's what I'm made of!).
-I've had tacos on the moon and find them far superior than Earth tacos
+I've had tacos on the moon and find them far superior than Earth tacos!